lustraka/data-analyst-portfolio-project-2022/cs03_VaVaI_AI/03_Info/Oosterwyk_Grant_et_al_2019.md

 Wolfswinkel, Joost et al. (2013)|How to rigorously review literature using grounded theory?
 Boell, Sebastian & Cecez-Kecmanovic, Dubravka (2014)|How to conduct literature reviews and literature searches using a heremeneutic approach?
 Bandara, Wasana et al. (2015)|How to organize and prepare papers for qualitative data-analysis?<br>How to code and analyze papers and write up and present results?
-Okoli, Chitu (2015)| How to conduct a standalone systematic literature review?
+Okoli, Chitu (2015)|How to conduct a standalone systematic literature review?
+Schryen, Guido (2015)|How to methodologically conduct qualitative literature review? vom Brocke, Jan et al. (2015)|How to deal with challenges of literature searches in the increasingly dynamic context of information systems?

 # Oosterwyk, Grant et al. (2019) cites X:
 ## Sylvester et al. (2013)